 Serves as chair of the ASEvCC Services & Activities Fee Budget Committee, which develops the annual student budget according to the ASB Financial Code.
 Manages all S & A Fees Budget proposals with the committee and presents proposals to the ASB Senate, College Administration, and Board of Trustees.
 Co-chairs a Senate Goal Committee.

 ASB Vice President of Clubs & Student Initiatives

 The Student Senate is the student legislative body and student forum for the Associated Student Body.
 To become a Student Senator, you must be enrolled in at least 6 credit hours, and maintain a minimum quarterly and cumulative GPA of 2.5.
-To find out more information on how to become a Student Senator, pick up materials at the Student Activities Office or the Executive Council Office (Parks 209). (open year round).
+To find out more information on how to become a Student Senator, pick up materials at Student LIFE or the Executive Council Office (Parks 209). (open year round).

 Manager of Student Programs Board

 The Manager of Student Programs Board works closely with the Student LIFE advisor to assist and advise fellow members of the Board in all aspects of event programming, including the selection, coordination, implementation, and evaluation of all Student Programs Board events and activities.
 The Programs Board Manager maintains and monitors work schedules, chairs all weekly Board meetings and chairs and assists in the organization of all interview/selection committees for the Board.
 This position is also responsible for facilitating interdepartmental conversations and event implementation including panel discussions and lectures focusing on issues impacting the student body, current event topics, politics, diversity, human rights issues, etc.